Build a YouTube Channel That Pays You With Consistent Short-Form Video

 Videos 1–50

 Post 4–5 Shorts per week.
-Most will get 100–500 views.
-You’re training the algorithm, testing topics, and finding what resonates.
-Focus on one niche — don’t scatter across topics.
-Expected: 50–200 subscribers.
+You’re establishing a consistent cadence, testing topics, and finding what resonates with your audience.
+Focus on one niche.
+Don’t scatter across topics.
+Consistency here sets the foundation for everything after.

 2